-The Louise Kreher Forest Ecology Preserve is a 120 acre track, comprising seven natural habitats, including special points of interest such as the Longleaf Pine Demonstration Forest, Wildflower Trail, Boulder Ridge, Butterfly and Vegetable Gardens, Hidden Falls and the old Homestead.
+The Kreher Preserve and Nature Center is a 120 acre tract, comprising seven natural habitats, including special points of interest such as the Longleaf Pine Demonstration Forest, Wildflower Trail, Boulder Ridge, Butterfly and Vegetable Gardens, Hidden Falls and the old Homestead.

-Contact the Forest Ecology Preserve at (334) 844-8091 or e-mail (email@example.com).
+Contact the Kreher Preserve and Nature Center at (334) 844-8091 or e-mail (email@example.com).